-It will be transferable between spouses and civil partners on death (even if the first of the couple died before 6 April 2017) and will also be available to some extent if a parent has to sell their own home to downsize or to meet residential care costs, provided that an equivalent value of the main residence is passed to a direct descendant.
+RNRB is transferable between spouses and civil partners on death, and is also available even if a parent has to sell their own home to downsize or to meet residential care costs, provided that an equivalent value of their main residence is passed to a direct descendant.

 As a result of this additional allowance a Husband and Wife/ Civil Partners who have all available allowances can pass a combined estate with a value of up to £1million pounds tax free (£325,000 NRB and £175,000 RNRB each)